 Lifestyle changes – making positive decisions

-After breast cancer treatment some women choose to make some positive lifestyle changes.
-It’s not to say you didn’t follow a healthy lifestyle before breast cancer, but you may be more focused on making the most of your health.
-We’ve included information here that may help you focus on what you can do.
+After breast cancer treatment, some women choose to make some positive lifestyle changes.
+It’s not to say you didn’t follow a healthy lifestyle before, but you might now feel you want to focus more on making the most of your health.

 Eat well and keep to a healthy weight